- Lucid Interactive Ltd

 Algorithms and Data Structures

-The module builds upon the expertise acquired in Year I algorithmic programming.
+The module builds upon the expertise acquired in Year 1 software development.
 Students are introduced to the classic data structures and algorithms that are used to process them, the specification of methods and classes and the measurement of algorithm performance.

 Interactive Interface Design